-We are pleased to announce the availability of a new education toolkit, Honouring our Babies: Safe Sleep Cards & Guide.
-This new resource will help service providers discuss safe sleep practices with First Nations and Aboriginal families and help reduce the risk of SIDS.
+We are pleased to announce the availability of a new 2nd edition 2017 education toolkit, Honouring our Babies: Safe Sleep discussion Cards & Guide.
+This new updated resource will help service providers discuss safe sleep practices with First Nations and Aboriginal families and help reduce the risk of SIDS.

 Honouring Our Babies: Safe Sleep Cards & Guide is interactive, evidence-informed, and incorporates cultural beliefs, practices, and issues specific to First Nations and Aboriginal communities.
-The tools include a deck of 21 discussion cards and seven illustrated cards that you can use to prompt and guide discussions with families about safe infant sleep as well as a facilitator’s guide with more information, research, resources, and graphics.
+The tools includes a deck of 34 discussion cards and seven illustrated cards that you can use to prompt and guide discussions with families about safe infant sleep as well as a facilitator's guide with more information, research, resources, and graphics.

 By sharing the key messages in these tools with families, you and your staff can play an important role to help families learn how to keep their precious babies safe while sleeping.

 The development of this the original resource resource was an initiative of the Tripartite First Nations and Aboriginal Maternal and Child Health Committee, led by Perinatal Services BC, an agency of the Provincial Healt h Services Authority.
 The updated 2nd edition was completed by FNHA.
 This work responds to direction from the Transformative Change Accord for First Nations Health Plan, focusing on addressing issues arising from the BC Co roner's Office Child Death Review Report.
 If you are interested in receiving these resources, please contact email@example.com.